 What If You Had an Animal Nose!? by Sandra Markle, illustrated by Howard McWilliam

-Colorful, well-designed layout make this pleasing to read.
-First you’ll read a page with color photographs and information about the animal’s unique nose.
+The colorful, well-designed layout makes this pleasing to read.
+First, you’ll read a page with color photographs and information about the animal’s unique nose.
 Then, the next page shows an illustration with a kid that has the animal nose instead of a human nose.
 What noses will you learn about?
 An elephant, cottontail rabbit, saiga, star-nosed mole, rhinoceros, giant anteater, Bourret’s horseshoe bat, and hammerhead shark.
 The book concludes with information extolling the virtues of you human nose.
 Plus, how to take good care of it.

 The Inventors of LEGO Toys by Erin Hagar, illustration by Paige Garrison